SURE Program

 The research positions in the SURE program cover a wide variety of sustainability challenges, such as:

-• collective action and sustainable governance
+• sustainable governance and collective action

 • human health and wellbeing